You have a favorite t-shirt, now what?

 TIP: Still get makeup or deodorant on your garment?
 Gently rub the protective foam used on hangers over the stain, or if you’re really in a pinch, use another section of the same shirt and rub together.
 The mark should disappear!

 In the laundry room, make sure you zip up those zippers before throwing them in the washer.
 The metal teeth on zippers can ruin the material of the garment or the other items in the washer with it.
 Always check the fabric description on the tag and wash appropriately, and you can help prevent shrinking by not over drying.
 Pull those clothes out of the dryer while still slightly damp and allow the garment to finish air drying, if possible, and to maintain elasticity in spandex and lycra, skip the dryer completely and hang to dry.

 TIP: When washing darks, throw in a cap full (approximately a tablespoon) of vinegar into the wash to lock in the colors.
 This helps prevent clothing dye from bleeding and keeps your darks staying dark.

-Following some of these tips and making sure to read and follow your clothing tag care instructions, your other clothes should last as long as that favorite t-shirt.
+Following some of these easy tips and tricks along with your clothing tag care instructions, all your clothes should last as long as that favorite t-shirt.